Andretti curse: Marco Andretti

 2011: For the second year in a row, the entire Andretti Autosport team struggled to get up to speed during time trials.
 On Bump Day, Marco was bumped from the field, and was in danger of missing the field.
 He managed to get out on the track before the 6 o'clock gun, and successfully bumped his way into the field - but in the process, bumped out his teammate Ryan Hunter-Reay.
 On race day, he started 27th, and worked his way into the top ten.
 Marco was called into the pits to top off with fuel during a caution on lap 154, and to make a trim adjustment of the rear wing.
 The stop put Marco out of sequence with the other leaders, but ended up being a poor decision.
 Marco lost valuable track position when another caution came out 4 laps later, and the adjustments made his car difficult to handle.
 He ended up 9th.

 2012: The Andretti Autosport cars were fast the whole month.
 On race day, Marco stormed to the lead and led 59 of the first 90 laps.
 He faded and eventually smacked the wall on lap 187, ending his run.
 He ended up a pitiful 24th after having the dominant car.

 2013: Marco qualified for the outside of the front row and led a total of 31 laps.
 Running 4th on the final restart with four laps to go, Marco attempted to pass Carlos Munoz for third place.
 Munoz held off the challenge, as another caution came out, freezing the field and effectively ending the race.
 Marco placed 4th.

 2014: Marco led 20 laps, and led as late as lap 182.
 Running in the top three in the waning laps, he was part of the three-car battle for the win along with Ryan Hunter-Reay and Helio Castroneves.
 Marco twice tried to make moves for second, but was held off both times, and finished 3rd.

 2015: With Honda struggling in speed versus the Chevrolet entries, Marco was not a factor during qualifying, and was not much of a factor during the race.
 He finished 6th.

 2016: Marco qualified a disappointing 14th.
 Marco never came close to contention and finished 13th after running as high as 10th.
 "Fun day until the front tires were put on the wrong side.
 Really bummed, the car was good.
 Unfortunate mistake but my guys are the best."

 2017: The six-car Andretti Autosport effort had a very successful month, though Marco seemingly garnered the least amount of attention.
 He qualified 8th and finished 8th, enduring at one point a long pit stop to replace a damaged rear wing assembly.

 2018: Marco switches to the #98 Honda to gain better results.
-In this race, Andretti is a non-factor, starting and finishing 12th, running as high as 6th with 50 to go, leading no laps.
+In this race, Andretti started 12th, running as high as 6th with 50 to go with a pretty strong run until they lost the balance midway through the race.
+Marco did not led laps and dropped back to 12th place at the end of the run.